gamesbook/protograf/docs/source/card_decks.rst

 in some way, for a card:

 - the names for a CSV file must appear in the first line of the file
-- the names for a Excel file must appear in the columns of the first row of the spreadsheet
+- the names for a Excel file, or Google Sheet, must appear in the columns of the first row of the spreadsheet
 - the names for `the Matrix Command`_ command must appear as a list assigned to the *labels* property of the command
 - the names for a "list of lists" must appear in the first list in the lists